 Before we begin explaining in detail what "kosher" is, let's first clarify what it is not:

-Although, as we mentioned above, Kosher Laws are complex and could fill many book shelves, the basics can be broken down into the following categories:
+Although, as we mentioned previously, kosher law is complex and could fill many book shelves, the basics can be broken down into the following categories: